What is a Debt Service Coverage Ratio?

 A debt service coverage ratio, also known as a debt coverage ratio or DSCR, is the ratio of cash available for what's known as servicing debt (generally principal and interest mortgage payments).
-This benchmark is commonly used in measuring an entity's – usually a person or a corporation – ability to produce enough funds to completely cover their debt payments, including payments delegated to leases.
-The higher the ratio gets, more easier it becomes for that entity to obtain financing.
+This benchmark is commonly used in measuring an entity's – usually a person or a corporation’s— ability to produce enough funds to completely cover their debt payments, including payments delegated to leases.
+The higher the ratio gets, the easier it becomes for that entity to obtain financing.

 The debt service coverage ratio is important for several reasons.
 It's important to understand DSCR in the case of calculating cash flow analysis for a prospective loan for commercial real estate and, in some cases, residential real estate.
 People who are interested in purchasing an apartment building tend to get their DSCR calculated in order to understand more about their prospective purchase.